dastrobu/angular-table-study/README.md

 See also the discussion on [Stackoverflow](https://stackoverflow.com/q/21775234/1458343).
 Note that this behaviour can also be observed in ExtJS grids, handsontable and other table implementations.

+ * Wheel events on fixed areas
+   Wheel events on fixed positioned elements are handled different in Chrome and IE. This means, the view cannot be scrolled via the wheel, when the mouse is over the fixed areas in chrome.
+   Custom event propagation may be implemented, but it is not clear, if this will cause any issues.